First-Time Buyer Guide

 Searching for properties

-• Access to schools or nurseries
+• Do you want to be near schools or nurseries

-• Whether the property is freehold or leasehold
+• Is the property freehold or leasehold

 couple being shown around house